-You have gained Marker B .
-Please note this in your case log.
+Circle Marker B2 in your case log.

-New York Public Library

-476 5th Ave, TL
+New York Public Library 476 5th Ave, TL-6

 The New York Library is a virtual warehouse of information.
 Please see your updated Research Guide / Errata for an updated directory of individual departments.